radusbriciu/pcrm-book/README.md

 significantly contributed to the creation of this book.
-You will additionally get a one-year paid complimentary Substack subscription to the [Quantamental Investing publication](https://antonvorobets.substack.com), which will contain exclusive case studies.
+You will additionally get a one-year paid complimentary Substack subscription to the [Quantamental Investing publication](https://antonvorobets.substack.com), which will contain exclusive case studies and allow you to continue asking questions.

 # Licenses
 The Portfolio Construction and Risk Management book © 2025 by Anton Vorobets is licensed under Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International.
 To view a copy of this license, visit https://creativecommons.org/licenses/by-nc-nd/4.0/

 The accompanying code to the Portfolio Construction and Risk Management book © 2025 by Anton Vorobets is licensed under version 3 of the GNU General Public License.
 To view a copy of this license, visit https://www.gnu.org/licenses/gpl-3.0.en.html